Web Content Display (Global)

 - SATAC processes — The SACE Board identifies, for the South Australian Tertiary Admission Centre (SATAC), those students who are prospective applicants for tertiary admission.
 This process occurs through the identification of current-year Stage 2 enrolments.
 Students who do not have at least one Stage 2 enrolment (other than Community Studies A and B) will not be identified.
 These students will not be able to access the SATAC enrolment facility.

-From Term 1 2023, Stage 2 administration fees will be implemented for late class changes after the results sheets are closed.
+From Term 1 2023, Stage 2 administration fees may be charged for late class changes after the results sheets are closed.
 Please refer to the SACE Board of South Australia (Fees) Notice [PDF 131KB] for information on charges.
 SACE Coordinators will need to contact the askSACE team to complete and submit a Late Stage 2 Changes form.

 Subject enrolment responsibility